Andover-Robotics/ays-python-curriculum/.guides/content/Lab-1-ac6e.md

 {try it}(python3 code/functions/movie-app.py 1)

 <details><summary>**What does "pass" mean?**</summary>Think of `pass` as a placeholder for a function.
 We know that the function needs to do something or else an error message will appear.
-Using `pass` means that the function will not do anything, but there will not be an error message either.</details>
+Using `pass` means that the function will not do anything, but there will not be an error message either.
+This helps us to increase the modularity of our programs by allowing you to work on other par</details>

 Using `with open`, read the entire CSV file and then pass it to a `csv.reader`.
 Create the local variable `movie_info` and set it to an empty list.
 Use a for loop to iterate through the file and append each row to the list `movie_info`.
 Once done iterating through the file, return `movie_info`.
 Running the program now should return a list of lists with a bunch of information that is hard to understand.